Psallo and the Instrumental Music Controversy

 psallo in the Greek Old Testament, Ferguson affirms that “what is clear is that an instrument did not inhere in the word

 psallo in the Septuagint” (p.
 7 – emp. orig.).
 He contends, in fact, that the “preponderance of occurrences” of

 psallo in the LXX refer simply to “vocal music.”

 In a study of the transitional uses of

 psallo across the years, one thing becomes apparent.
 The task of the conscientious Bible student must be to determine how the verb is used in the New Testament.
 This is the only relevant issue.

 Incidentally, if one is going to quote the classical usage of

-psallo, or that conveyed in the LXX (as defenders of instrumental music commonly do), then he could well argue for the playing of instruments as a pure act of worship – with no singing at all – because that sense is clearly employed at times in those bodies of literature.
+psallo or that conveyed in the LXX (as defenders of instrumental music commonly do), then he might as well argue for the playing of instruments as a pure act of worship — with no singing at all – because that sense is clearly employed at times in those bodies of literature.

 J. H. Thayer (1828-1901) was Professor of New Testament Criticism and Interpretation at the Divinity School of Harvard University.
 He also served on the revision committee that produced the American Standard Version of the New Testament.

 In 1885 A Greek-English Lexicon of the New Testament was published, which reflected Thayer’s translation, revision, and enlargement of an earlier work involving the labors of C. G. Wilke and C. L. W. Grimm.
 In its day, Thayer’s work was the finest lexicon available, and still is of considerable value.